 Applications will be reviewed by the Fellowship Committee.
 The Fellowship Committee will also conduct interviews with finalists.
 Once finalists have been selected, the candidate files will be sent to the internship placement sites for review and approval.
 The internship organization makes the final decision to extend an offer.

-To maximize the likelihood of being selected as a Human Rights Internship Fellow, we recommend that all applicants schedule an appointment with the Center for Career Development to have their resumes and cover letters critiqued.
+To maximize the likelihood of being selected as a Human Rights Internship Fellow, we recommend that all applicants schedule a resume consultation appointment with the Center for Career Readiness and Life Skills to have their resumes and cover letters critiqued.